BillSmithBooks.comBillSmithBooks.com

 Tomorrow I would be here.
 Alone.

-Remember, I'm just a small, independent publisher.
-For me, every single reader and every single sale really matters.
+As a small, independent author, every single reader and every single sale really matters.
+Thank you for your support!

 Bill Smith Books